grafana/grafana/docs/sources/datasources/azure-monitor/query-editor/index.md

 - [SQL to Kusto cheat sheet](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/sqlcheatsheet)

 > **Time-range:** The time-range that will be used for the query can be modified via the time-range switch.
 Selecting `Query` will only make use of time-ranges specified within the query.
-> Specifying `Intersection` will make use of the intersection between the time-ranges within the query and the Grafana time-range.
+> Specifying `Dashboard` will only make use of the Grafana time-range.
-> If there are no time-ranges specified within the query, the Grafana time-range will be used.
+> If there are no time-ranges specified within the query, the default Log Analytics time-range will apply.
 > For more details on this change, refer to the [Azure Monitor Logs API documentation](https://learn.microsoft.com/en-us/rest/api/loganalytics/dataaccess/query/get?tabs=HTTP#uri-parameters).
-> Note: v9.4.12, v10.0, and v10.0.1 do not have this switch and will implicitly use the intersection of the Grafana and query time-ranges.
+> If the `Intersection` option was previously chosen it will be migrated by default to `Dashboard`.

 This example query returns a virtual machine's CPU performance, averaged over 5ms time grains: